nag763/aws-private-ondemand-vpn/README.md

 * Get your own VPN in few minutes

-* Inbound traffic limited to wireguard process
+* ECS Inbound traffic limited to Wireguard process past provision

 * Cheaper than traditional VPN Providers for short term usages